 Hair wrapping simply transfers wrapping methods used to preserve straightened hairstyles.
 This method is most effective on hair that has looser curls.
 It will be more challenging to work on Type 4c hair.

 Dry Wrap – Suggested Products

 #9 Rubber Plates

-Rubber plates are pretty new to the naturalista scene.
-So far reviews suggests they are effective although they might present a challenge if you need to sleep in them.
+Another is the rubber plates are pretty new to the naturalista scene.
+So far reviews suggest they are effective although they might present a challenge if you need to sleep in them.